The average true range indicator is an oscillator, meaning the ATR will oscillate between peaks and valleys.

 No Indicator is Perfect

-However, as I evaluate the use of applying this average true range exit trading strategy, I see a number of flaws.
+However, as I evaluate the use of applying this average true range ATR indicator exit strategy, I see a number of flaws.

 For starters, applying a multiplier to the average true range during a dull trading period will limit you in the potential gains as your profit targets are relative to the most recent trading volatility.